dinkofranceschi/ViT/README.md

     - [ ] Performer
         - [ ] Implement the masking
         - [ ] Testing
-- [ ] Code and test DeBERTa attention
+- [ ] Code and test disentangled attention
     - [ ] Transformer
         - [x] Making it compatible
         - [ ] Adjusting the positions